cgsdfc/autoeval-dialogue-2019/README.md

 - [paper-zh](paper-zh/README.md) contains the LaTeX source of the Chinese version.
 - [paper-en](paper-zh/README.md) contains the LaTeX source of the Chinese version.
 - [src](src/README.md) contains the Python source of the benchmark framework called `Eval`.
-- [neural-dialogue-metrics](https://github.com/neural-dialogue-metrics) contain our implementations of several classical dialogue evaluation metrics, i.e., BLEU, ROUGE, METEOR, Distinct-N, EmbeddingBased, etc.
+- [paper-zh/literature](paper-zh/literature/README.md) contains the pdf's and links to some of the classical literature of the generative dialogue systems.

 ## Briefing